Josef Kaizl: Finance minister

-Starting in 1898 Josef Kaizl became the finance minister of the Austrian government under the Count Thun government, this would be the highest political position a Czech would ever hold in the Austro-Hungarian Empire.
+Starting in 1898 Josef Kaizl became the finance minister of the Austrian government under the Count Thun government.
 Under his ministership he became a proponent of the thesis that the best guarantee for a secure Czech nation would be a strong and equitable Austria.
 Kaizl completed regular negotiation of financial transactions between both halves of the Austria-Hungarian dual monarchy.
-During his ministership he appointed several qualified Czech officials, who later came in use for the establishment of the new Czechoslovakian Ministry of Finance in 1918.
+During his ministership he appointed several qualified Czech officials, who later came in use for the establishment of the new Czechoslovak Ministry of Finance in 1918.
 Kaizl also made significant contributions towards the establishment of the Brno University of Technology.

 Later life

 Kaizl would remain the de facto head of the Young Czechs, and repeatedly acted as a moderating element.
 Kaizl would defend his seat in parliament and the Vienna Imperial Council until his death, where he would then be replaced by the deputy chair Franz Fiedler.

-He died unexpectedly at the age of 47 in his summer residence at village Myslkovice.
-His body was embalmed and buried in Prague’s Vyšehrad Cemetery.
-Kaizl’s tomb is adorned with a statue crafted by Czech sculptor Bohumil Kafka.
+He died unexpectedly on 19 August 1901 at the age of 47 in his summer residence in the village of Myslkovice.
+His body was embalmed and buried in Prague's Vyšehrad Cemetery.
+Kaizl's tomb is adorned with a statue crafted by Czech sculptor Bohumil Kafka.